I’ve traded a lot of different markets in my career. Stocks, bonds, energy, commodities, metals, livestock, currencies, even cryptocurrencies…

 The pattern I’ll show you today foretells big moves in all of them.

 In fact, you could slide any price chart of any market in front of me and my method of analysis would be the exact same.

 That’s because every market is comprised of one larger overriding pattern.
 And, at any given time, it‘s possible to pinpoint exactly where in that pattern a market likely is.

-In today’s essay, I’ll walk you through a trade setup that utilizes this pattern.
-Once I discovered this specific pattern, I was able to make better sense of sloppy-looking charts – and make massive profits trading them.
+In today’s essay, I’ll walk you through a trade setup that uses this pattern.
+Once I discovered it, I was able to make better sense of sloppy-looking charts – and make massive profits trading them.

-In my last article for Money Trends, I introduced you to the Wave Principle – and specifically, this overriding pattern…
+In Wednesday’s Money Trends, I introduced you to the Wave Principle – and specifically, this overriding pattern…

 Today, we’re going to focus on one of my favorite trade setups using this pattern.